learn-co-curriculum/dsc-intro-to-sets/README.md

 $\Omega = \{1,2,3,4,5,6\}$

-So remember that a universal set is not necessarily all the possible things that have ever existed. typically, a universal set is just all the possible elements within certain bounds, e.g., the set of all countries in the world, the set of all the animal species in the Bronx Zoo,...
+Remember that a universal set is not necessarily all the possible things that have ever existed. typically, a universal set is just all the possible elements within certain bounds, e.g., the set of all countries in the world, the set of all the animal species in the Bronx Zoo,...

-Do note that a universal set can have an infinite number of elements, for example, the set of all real numbers!
+A universal set can have an infinite number of elements, for example, the set of all real numbers!

 ## Elementary set operations

-Let's talk about set operations.
+Next, let's talk about set operations.
 Imagine you have two sets of numbers, say the first 4 multiples of 3 in set $S$:

 $ S = \{3,6,9,12\}$